Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Methodology

 \subsection{Validation Strategy}

 In our implementation, we follow a \textit{nested, cougher-disjoint cross-validation strategy}.
-At the top level, an outer stratified, grouped 10-fold split is utilized, where the group is the subject (cougher) and the split is shuffled with a fixed seed.
-In each outer iteration, \textit{all samples from the held-out coughers form the test set}, while all remaining coughers form the training pool, ensuring cougher-independence at evaluation time.
+At the top level, we use an outer stratified, cougher-grouped $10$-fold split, where the group corresponds to the subject (cougher) and the folds are shuffled with a fixed seed.
+Stratification is performed with respect to the TB label (TB+, TB$-$) at the cougher level.
+In each outer iteration, \textit{all samples from the held-out coughers form the test set}, while all remaining coughers constitute the outer training pool, ensuring cougher-independence at \mbox{evaluation time.}

-Within each outer training pool, we further create a \textit{cougher-disjoint conformal prediction and calibration subset} by splitting coughers (not samples).
-Stratification is performed using the cougher-level TB label.
-This set is then used to compute (i) the \textit{Youden threshold} and (ii) the \textit{conformal quantiles}, while the remaining subjects are used for tuning and fitting.
-We use Youden as a standardized baseline operating point.
+Within each outer training pool, we further create a \textit{cougher-disjoint conformal calibration subset} by splitting coughers (not samples).
+This subset is reserved exclusively for post-training calibration steps: it is used to compute (i) the \textit{Youden threshold $\tau$ (a standardized baseline operating point)}~\citet{Youden1950Index}, and (ii) the \textit{conformal quantiles} $\hat{q}(\alpha)$.
+The remaining coughers form the proper-training subset used for (a) model hyperparameter selection and (b)~learning the predictive model and probability-calibration mapping.

-Hyperparameter selection is done only on the remaining coughers via an \textit{inner 5-fold, stratified, grouped split}, with grouping by cougher.
-Since the dataset is class-imbalanced, we select hyperparameters by maximizing the mean UAR (unweighted average recall or balanced accuracy) across inner folds (with fold-wise Youden thresholds), aligning model selection with the screening objective of balanced sensitivity and specificity rather than threshold-free ranking alone.
-Selecting $\tau$ by Youden on each inner validation fold can modestly inflate inner-fold UAR, but it provides an objective, task-aligned criterion for hyperparameter selection, with final thresholding performed on a disjoint calibration set.
+Hyperparameter selection is performed only on the proper-training coughers via an \textit{inner 5-fold, stratified, cougher-grouped split}.
+Since the dataset is class-imbalanced, we select hyperparameters by maximizing the mean UAR (unweighted average recall or balanced accuracy) across inner folds.
+In each inner fold, UAR is computed after choosing a fold-specific operating threshold via Youden's criterion, which aligns model selection with the screening objective of balanced sensitivity and specificity rather than threshold-free ranking alone.
+While selecting $\tau$ on each inner validation fold can modestly inflate inner-fold UAR, this affects only hyperparameter ranking; the final operating threshold $\tau$ used for evaluation is selected on a disjoint calibration subset within the outer training pool.